csc-training/csc-env-eff/slides/07_allas.md

 </small>
 </div>

-# How to get access to Allas
+# How to get access to Allas service

 Use [https://my.csc.fi](https://my.csc.fi) to